-Amber is the inaugural Matt and Erika Nord Director of the Center for the Preservation of Civil Rights Sites (CPCRS) and Presidential Associate Professor in Historic Preservation at the University of Pennsylvania Stuart Weitzman School of Design.
+Amber is a Presidential Associate Professor in Historic Preservation at the University of Pennsylvania Stuart Weitzman School of Design.

 She has over 15 years of experience teaching on the university level and has taught in a school of architecture, small liberal arts college, and a research one state school prior to coming to the University of Pennsylvania.
 Amber has dedicated her professional career to advancing the history and narrative of design and preservation in Black communities, as well as advocating for theoretically rigorous, thoughtful, and inclusive expansions of preservation policy and practice.